Demetrio O'Daly: Spanish Courts

 On August 21, 1820, he was again elected as a Parliamentarian to the Parliament Spanish Cortes representing his native province of Puerto Rico.
 In parliament he was named Vice-Speaker of Parliament.
-Because at the time, Puerto Rico was a Mexican governorship, within the kingdom of New Spain, O'Daly introduced a bill to Parliament which established free trade between the island and the rest of the Spains in Europe and Indies and one reorganizing public education in Puerto Rico, reforming the 1745 Act.
+Because at the time, Puerto Rico was a Mexican governorship, within the kingdom of New Spain, O'Daly introduced a bill to Parliament which established free trade between the island and the rest of the Spains in Europe and the Indies and one reorganizing public education in Puerto Rico, reforming the 1745 Act.

 He was also responsible for the Act of Parliament which created the position of Military and Civil Governor in all Spanish provinces worldwide.
 At the time, provincial governors took care of both the civil and military governments simultaneously.
 But with the new Constitutional System in place this new Act of Parliament introduced by O'Daly, separated the civil and military jurisdictions and created the positions of a separate civil and military governors for Spanish Provinces, which, of course included his native island.
 To this day, both the civil and military provincial governors are appointed positions, not elective. the Spanish federal system has other regional elective posts.

-In 1823, when the Trienio Liberal ends, O'Daly was exiled by the king and went to live in London.
+In 1823, when the Trienio Liberal ended, O'Daly was exiled by the king and went to live in London.
 He later went to the Danish island of Saint Thomas with the intention of returning to Puerto Rico.
-However, and due to his participation and fumble in the 1820 Revolt of the Colonels which meant the loss of the South American kingdoms, on May 15, 1824, Lieutenant General Miguel Luciano de La Torre y Pando, the governor of Puerto Rico issued an order for his arrest in the event that O'Daly returned to the island.
+However, and due to his participation and error in the 1820 Revolt of the Colonels which meant the loss of the South American kingdoms, on May 15, 1824, Lieutenant General Miguel Luciano de La Torre y Pando, the governor of Puerto Rico issued an order for his arrest in the event that O'Daly returned to the island.